GoCubs17/pori-events/docs/development.md

 Import new events by running ```lando drush migrate:import --group=migrate_source_event --update``` Clean up expired events by running ```lando drush migrate:rollback --group=migrate_source_event --missing-from-source```

-On the servers these are handled by cron.
-They are provisioned on the server by ansible so check `production.yml` file to make any adjustments.
+On the servers importer is run by a cron that executes script `drupal/scripts/event_import.sh`.
+You can check the output log of the script by loggin in the server with `root` user and executing `journalctl -t event_import`.

 ## Working with search